aospapp/aosp/tools/asuite/atest/docs/developer_workflow.md

 ##### Where does the Robolectric code live?

-The Robolectric code lives here: `prebuilts/misc/common/robolectric/3.6.1/` (path relative to android repo root)
+The Robolectric code lives here: `prebuilts/misc/common/robolectric/4.3.1/` (path relative to android repo root)

-##### Writing tests

-You shouldn't need to edit this code, so no need to write tests.

-##### Running tests

-Again, you shouldn't need to edit this code, so no need to run test.